Administrative Business Tech

 Corequisites: FSD 120

 Description: Students learn fundamentals of draping in muslin on a dress form.
 Basic silhouettes as well as original designs are executed.
 Original sample garment is constructed.
 Material cost and laboratory fees apply.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring
+SUNY GE-SART; SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring

 Credit Hours: 4